 Well, that’s a really, really bad idea unless you are just a really casual blogger who doesn’t plan to make any money.
 Yes, there are sites (such as BlogSpot or WordPress.com) that will host your blog for free.
 But it will be on their domain (e.g. “YourTravelBlogName.Wordpress.com”).
 Every single successful travel blogger I know self hosts and it is definitely worth $4/month.

 I’m not going to lie: if you’re new to blogging, setting up your site can be really difficult and a ton of work.

 You basically have two options: pay someone to do it or push through and figure it out yourself.

 Note that most serious travel bloggers choose to use the WordPress.org platform (not to be confused with WordPress.com!).
-To do that, you’ll need to get and customize a WordPress theme (I personally use the Rise Theme by Thrive Themes, which is an easy starter theme if you don’t want to have to do any coding, but there are many out there).
+To do that, you’ll need to install and customize a WordPress theme (I personally suggest a premium theme, but there are free themes out there too).

 Don’t forget to claim every social media handle for your brand – even if you don’t think you’ll use that platform!

 For example, be sure to claim “Facebook.com/YourTravelBlogName,” “Instagram.com/YourTravelBlogName” etc.

 Need your first follower?
 Shoot me an email at email@example.com and I promise I’ll follow all your accounts right away!